-VN 260 1.5 units Roles and Responsibilities

-27 hours lecture Prerequisite: VN 240 Grading: pass/no pass
+VN 260 Roles and Responsibilities 27 hours lecture Prerequisite: VN 240 Grading: pass/no pass

 This course is designed to assist the vocational nursing student in the transition to the responsibilities of the graduate vocational nurse.

 Topics include the ethical, legal, regulatory, leadership, and policy issues that control the practice of vocational nursing in California.
 Opportunity is provided for career planning, including job skills and application for licensure.

-VN 265 3.0 units WELD 211 9.0 units

-Common Health Deviation-4
+VN 265 3.0 units Common Health Deviation-4 54 hours lecture

-54 hours lecture Corequisite: VN 255 Grading: letter grade
+Prerequisite: VN 255 and VN 255L Corequisite: VN 265L Grading: letter grade

 This is normally the last clinical course of the vocational nursing program.
-Orem's theory of self-care and the nursing process is continued.
+Orem's theory of selfcare and the nursing process is continued.
 Geriatric and Adult health deviations commonly requiring chronic health care are studied.
-Other topics include disaster preparation, leadership and supervisory roles of vocational nurses in a variety of health care settings including long term, sub-acute and rehabilitative/restorative care.
+Other topics include disaster preparation, leadership and supervisory roles of vocational nurses in a variety of health care settings including long term, sub-acute and rehabilitative/ restorative care.

+VN 265L

-VN 265L 3.0 units Common Health Deviation-4 Lab
+Common Health Deviation-4 Lab 162 hours laboratory